stephenwunrow/pre-populating-tns/output/desc.md

-This directory will contain all outputted files
+This directory will contain all outputted files in subdirectories